-In this case, we will use geographic location to analyze customers coming from different countries.
-In ‘Demographics’ option, you will be able to define Location field, according to Continent, Country, region or city to break down your users to ever smaller segments.
+In this case, we will use a geographic location to analyze customers coming from different countries.
+In the Demographics option, you will be able to define Location according to Continent, Country, Region, or City to break down your users to ever smaller segments.

 Ideally, you can use segments to make sense of acquisition reports.
 For example, you can see how visitors from different countries reach your website as well as their behavior once they arrive.

 However, there is one important aspect of your ecommerce website that you will not be able to analyze using segments — the conversion funnel.